AutoProtect-Group/php-dynamodb-odm/README.md

 ![Code style, unit and functional tests](https://github.com/AutoProtect-Group/php-dynamodb-odm/actions/workflows/ci.yml/badge.svg)

-This is a module to use AWS Dynamo DB SDK in a more convenient way.
+This is a library and an Object Document Mapper to use with AWS DynamoDB in a more convenient way.

+## Usage

+To be added soon...

 ## Local dev environment installation